 The best way to avoid plagiarism is to read for the purpose of learning.
-Once you understand the subject yourself, answer in your own words.
+Then once you understand the subject yourself, answer in your own words.
 Relying on quotations (even when avoiding plagiarism) prevents you developing to your full potential.